-The GWA Student Fellowship Program was created to directly connect Georgetown undergraduate and graduate students to the leadership of GWA, and give students the opportunity to contribute to our organization’s mission and goals.
+The GWA Student Fellowship Program was created to directly connect Georgetown undergraduate students to the leadership of GWA, and give students the opportunity to contribute to our organization’s mission and goals.
 The fellowship not only provides students with the opportunity to be an active member of the GWA Steering Committee, it also connects Fellows with GWA leadership and offers professional development and leadership opportunities.
 Fellows are also matched with a mentor in a leadership role on our campus.

 Our Fellowship Program’s guiding pillars are: Leadership – Mentorship – Professional Development

 As a Fellow, you will be part of a selective group—mentored, supported, and coached by the talented leadership of the GWA Steering Committee—to help drive the work of our organization forward and also connect our work to our student members, who make up half of our membership.
 You will also have access to professional opportunities and funding to support and grow your interests in women’s leadership.

 The scope of the GWA Fellowship includes:

 - Commitment of 5-10 hours per month working with GWA over a full academic year (August – May)

 - Attendance at monthly GWA Steering Committee meetings (academic conflicts are excused)

 - Development and implementation of a project of choice—with support from GWA—that contributes to the goals of GWA

 - General contribution to the GWA mission to connect people from across Georgetown to foster an environment where women grow, learn, and thrive through support of GWA programming development, outreach and communication, and research.